kyma-project/test-infra/development/image-url-helper/README.md

 ## Overview

-The `image-url-helper` tool has two subcommands.
+The `image-url-helper` tool has two subcommands:

-The `check` command is used to find all image usages in Helm charts that doesn't use imageurl template.
+* The `check` command is used to find all image usages in Helm charts that doesn't use imageurl template.
-The `list` command is used to list all images used in Helm charts by checking values.yaml files.
+* The `list` command is used to list all images used in Helm charts by checking values.yaml files.

 ## Usage